JosefJW/BadlangCompiler/README.md

 java -cp badlang/target/classes edu.wisc.Main <Target Badlang File>
 ```

-## Compiling
+## Compilation Pipeline
-The compiler takes many steps to compile a program.
-These will all be described here.

-This compiler follows this pipeline:

-Lexing --> Parsing --> Function Collecting --> Name Analysis --> Type Analysis --> Variable Renaming --> Symbol Table Construction --> Code Generation
+Lexing --> Parsing --> Function Collecting --> Name Analysis --> Type Analysis --> Variable Renaming --> Symbol Table Construction --> Code Generation --> MIPS Assembly

-These are all described in depth below.
+For more information on any of these steps, see below.

 ### Lexing
 The first step is lexing.
 The compiler will pass over a text file containing Badlang code and separate it into valid tokens.
 If an unrecognized character appears, the compiler will halt and inform the user without generating any code.